VPMWebApps/Alumni-Frontend/README.md

 8. Increase font size of college name, use all CAPS.
 Increase logo size.
 Background permanent white.
 9. Navbar menu fix below the logo and college name.
 10. Footer college Logo very small.
 Increase size. college name - make it bigger font always.
+11. TRAJAN PRO - THIS ONE IS USED BY COLUMBI